 This does not mean that you should stop having sex.
 It just means that you should try to know your status and your partner(s), because STI's are not always as obvious as you might think.

 Finding an STI early on can help prevent problems before they arise.
 Regular STI screening is testing for infections before you have symptoms.
-Screening helps to catch an infection early and treat it before it causes issues such as infertility later on.
+Screening helps to catch an infection early and treat it before it causes issues later on.

 There are a lot of ways that STIs can hide, but there are also a lot of ways that you can help protect yourself and your health.
 Safe sex practices like condoms and regular STI screenings are some of the most powerful tools we have to help prevent STIs.